MartinTichovsky/jest-collector/README.md

 "**/*/utils.ts"

 // it matches all files with the name "utils.ts" in the first tree folder under
-// the "src". it matches "src/folder/utils.ts" but not "src/utils.ts"
+// the "src".
+It matches "src/folder/utils.ts" but not "src/utils.ts"
 // or "src/folder/folder/utils.ts"
 "src/**/utils.ts"